koverton/solace-monitoring-extension/README.md

 </tr>
 <tr>
 <td class='confluenceTd'> target/SolaceMonitor.zip </td>
-<td class='confluenceTd'> Distributable .zip artifact; only obtained when using maven; run 'mvn clean install' to generate. </td>
+<td class='confluenceTd'> Distributable .zip artifact.
+Only obtained when using maven, run 'mvn clean install' to generate. </td>
 </tr>
 <tr>
 <td class='confluenceTd'> pom.xml </td>
-<td class='confluenceTd'> Maven build script to package the project (required only if changing Java code) </td>
+<td class='confluenceTd'> Maven build script used to compile and package the distributable bundle </td>
 </tr>
 </tbody>
 </table>

 ## Configuring

-The `monitor.xml` file should not require any modification, it just gives the AppDynamics MachineAgent all the necessary information to load and run the extension.
+The `monitor.xml` file should not require any modification, it gives the AppDynamics MachineAgent all the necessary information to load and run the Solace monitoring extension.

-The `config.yml` file is how you configure the Solace monitoring extension to monitor Solace message brokers, and therefore should be modified to reflect your Solace deployment that you want to monitor.
+The `config.yml` file is how you configure the Solace monitoring extension to monitor Solace message brokers, and therefore should be modified to reflect the Solace deployment you want to monitor.

 <table><tbody>
 <tr>